Anthony Joshua set for highly lucrative year in the wilderness

-Despite missing out on fights with Deontay Wilder and Tyson Fury in 2019, Anthony Joshua will line his pockets in his most luractive year yet.
+Despite missing out on fights with Deontay Wilder and Tyson Fury in 2019, Anthony Joshua will line his pockets in his most lucrative year yet.

 Joshua is set to battle Jarrell Miller on June 1 in a world heavyweight title defense which will net the unified ruler a cool £20 million ($25m).

-It’s stark consolation for Joshua after offers to Wilder and Fury were dismissed out of hand.
-Wilder and Fury are plowing on with rematch plans which have to be agreed this week.
+It’s a stark consolation for Joshua after he dismissed offers to Wilder and Fury out of hand.
+Wilder and Fury are plowing on with rematch plans which have to be agreed upon this week.

 In contrast, Joshua will be treading water against Miller and Pulev or Whyte.
 Whilst at the same time taking care of at least one of his mandatory situations.

 Enhancing his reputation stateside has become a must for Joshua.
 This comes after UK rival Fury did similar in an amazing performance on December 1.

 Fury came back from the brink of being wiped out against Wilder in the twelfth round.
 Joshua now wants a piece of the action after canceling plans to fight at Wembley.